All posts

 1. Firefox

-• Built-in blocker of third-party cookies.
+• Built-in third-party cookie blocker.

-• Social network tracker blocker.
+• Social media tracker blocker.

 1. Brave